Ylianst/MeshCentral/docs/docs/install/index.md

 #### Port permissions

-On Linux, ports below 1024 are reserved for the “root” user.
+On Linux, ports below 1024 are reserved for the `root` user.
 This is a security feature.
 In our case MeshCentral will need to listen to ports 80 and 443.
 To allow this, we need to allow node to listen to ports below 1024 like this:

 ```
 whereis node